cqframework/clinical_quality_language/Src/java/README.md

 # Building the Project

 This project uses the [Gradle](http://www.gradle.org/) build system.
 A gradle wrapper, which automatically downloads and uses an instance of gradle, is provided for convenience.
-To build the project, install the [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (a.k.a.
-JDK 1.8), clone this repository, then execute this command from within this directory:
+To build the project, install the [JDK 11](https://adoptium.net/temurin/releases/?version=11), clone this repository, then execute this command from within this directory:

     ./gradlew build